 In your photography workflow, wedding album design is one of the time-consuming areas where you spend much of your time.
 When you have other priorities on your plate and deadlines to meet, how can you speed up the time it takes to design wedding albums for your clients (and deliver them in a timely manner)?
-Writer and editor, Hanssie Ho, reached out to ShootDotEdit and Fundy Software Customer, Ben Hartley of Style & Story Creative, to discover his tips to a fast design process.
+Writer and editor, Hanssie Ho, reached out to Fundy Software Customer, Ben Hartley of Style & Story Creative, to discover his tips to a fast design process.
 Continue on to read through his tips you can use for your wedding photography album design workflow.

 Wedding Album Design